ANALYSIS: Is microfinance investment on decline in Latin America?

 Write-off ratio 2.3% 2.1% 2.9%

 Nicaragua has been the biggest, and most publicised, casualty of the downturn.
-Prior to the crisis the country was considered one of the most attractive countries for microfinance investment not only in Latin America but in the world, supported by enabling legislation and a solid financial system.
-While also grappling with the fallout from the recession in the US, the country also had to contend with falling beef prices, with the cattle industry an important source of income for many rural communities, particularly in the north.
+Prior to the crisis the country was considered one of the most attractive countries for microfinance investment not only in Latin America but globally , supported by enabling legislation and a solid financial system.
+While also grappling with the fallout from the recession in the US, the country also had to contend with falling beef prices as the cattle industry is an important source of income for many rural communities, particularly in the north.
 Political unrest during 2009 also caused a sharp in both investment and donor contributions, intensifying the the country’s economic problems.
-This led to a fall in repayment rates, and was both encouraged and compounded by the rise of the “No Pago” movement in mid 2008 in northern Nicaragua.
+This led to a fall in repayment rates and was compounded by the rise of the “No Pago” movement in mid 2008 in northern Nicaragua.
 Demanding a moratorium on repayment of debts, the movement gained momentum throughout 2009.

 Repayment rates plummeted as a result, and several MFIs missed or had to reschedule repayments to debtors, including microfinance fund managers.
-Publicly available fund reports such as for rAGMF, DMCF and the Dual Return Fund indicate that provisions against loan-loses have been made been made at least since September, and have in some cases been cited for flat or negative fund performance.
+Publicly available fund reports, for example thethe rAGMF, DMCF and Dual Return Fund, indicate that provisions against loan-loses have been made been made at least since September and has in some cases been cited for flat or negative fund performance.
 The Dual Return Fund in the November market commentary by Dr. Arman Vardanyan, while reaffirming the fund’s commitment to the country and working with affected investee MFIs, admitted that many international creditors were exiting Nicaragua by not re-lending.
-While there have been no reports of any full-scale pullouts by microfinance funds from Nicaragua, some funds have downscaled commitments.
-For example DMCF has reduced its commitments in Nicaragua from 5% in January 2009 to under 3% in December, while commitment levels for Incofin funds and the Dual Return Fund have remained stable.
+While there have been no reports of any full-scale pullouts by microfinance funds from Nicaragua, some funds have down-scaled commitments.
+For example DMCF has reduced its commitments to Nicaragua from 5% in January 2009 to under 3% in December, while commitment levels for Incofin funds and the Dual Return Fund have remained stable.
 This makes two important suggestions.
 Firstly, there has not been a uniform response of investors to the crisis.
-Secondly, the Nicaraguan crisis cannot fully account for reduced allocations to Central America and Caribbean.
+Secondly, the Nicaraguan crisis cannot fully account for reduced allocations to CAC.

-With the dust yet to settle on the no payment crisis, it remains to be seen when the crisis will be finally resolved.
-But there has been some positive outcomes from this, such as the strengthening of Nicaragua’s credit bureaus.
-But what will have a longer lasting impact will be the political response.
-The government threw its weight behind the movement early on, and proposals to tighten the regulation of MFIs has been reintroduced to the Nicaraguan congress.
-While the final details of this regulation are yet to emerge, it is likely to contain measures adopted recently in Ecuador, such as interest rate caps.
+With the dust yet to settle on the “No Pago” crisis, it remains to be seen when the crisis will be finally resolved.
+While there has been some positive outcomes such as the strengthening of Nicaragua’s credit bureaus, going forward the political and regulatory response will be critical.
+The government threw its weight behind the movement early on and proposals to tighten the regulation of MFIs has been reintroduced to the Nicaraguan congress.
+While the final details of this regulation is yet to emerge it is expected to contain measures adopted recently in Ecuador such as interest rate caps.
 If such regulations are introduced, it makes it less likely that investment levels will recover to pre-crisis levels, even if the economy recovers.
-This will make MFIs more dependent on local funding sources such as commercial banks, increasing their vulnerability to shock to shocks in the financial sector.
+This will make MFIs more dependent on local funding sources such as commercial banks, increasing their vulnerability to shocks in the financial sector.

 The outlook for 2010 – cautious optimism

 With the worst of the global recession having passed, most economies in Latin America have stabilised and some have begun to recover.
-Dr Armand Vardanyan in the December market commentary for the Dual Return Fund believes that confidence is returning: “MFIs have started to make their 2010 projections and we expect to see the recovery in demand again during the first quarter of 2010.”
+Dr Armand Vardanyan, writing in the December market commentary for the Dual Return Fund states that confidence is returning: “MFIs have started to make their 2010 projections and we expect to see the recovery in demand again during the first quarter of 2010.”
 However his tone remains cautious for the outlook for the year, arguing that MFIs will continue to largely focus on maintaining portfolio quality and strengthening risk management systems.
-While MFIs are likely to recover in-line with the general economy in 2010, demand from MFIs for debt is likely to remain muted in the first half of the year.
-Even when growth returns, it is unlikely that it will be at the dizzying pace it became accustomed to prior to the recession.

-Recovery will be slower in Central America due to greater economic dependency on the US, whose economy is expected to remain to sluggish while recovering gradually throughout 2010.
-The regulatory regimes in th it Andean countries have proved themselves to be, on the whole, recession-proof, but movements towards tightening controls over regulated MFIs threatens to dent the robustness of sector and prolong its recovery.
+Recovery will be slower in CAC due to greater economic dependency on the US, whose economy is expected to remain sluggish while recovering gradually throughout 2010.
+Regulatory regimes in the Andean countries have been on the whole resilient during the recession, but movements towards tightening controls and over regulating MFIs could dent the robustness of sector and prolong its recovery.

-The region will remain an important region for microfinance investors, as large investment-worthy will always require refinancing.
-While investment in real terms will increase in-line with MIV growth globally, the percentage of LAC occupies in portfolios is likely to continue to decrease this year to around 26%, as investors take advantage of opportunities in the high-growth countries of ECA and South Asia, such as India.
+The region will remain an important region for microfinance investors, as large investment-worthy MFIs will always require further financing.
+While investment in real terms will increase in-line with MIV growth globally, the percentage of portfolio allocation to LAC is likely to continue decreasing slightly as investors take advantage of opportunities in the high-growth countries of ECA and South Asia such as India.

 © 2010, Microfinance News.
 All rights reserved.
 2008-09